Story The Film Team Gallery Access

 Going Back

 Under the cover of a moonless night, they carried the raft through the trees to the shoreline.
-Waist-deep in warm black surf, they pushed it into the waves.
 Behind them, a military searchlight swept the coast.
 Ahead, lightning flickered on the horizon.
+Rafael looked back toward Cuba one last time.
+Then he climbed onto three inner tubes lashed together with rope, and pushed off into the darkness.

-Day one — four men alone on the ocean
+Day one on the open ocean

 A shark circles beneath the raft